danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 * `notes` (string, optional): Any notes about the item or what it is for
 * `unit_weight` (decimal, optional): The unit weight of the item as given in the game, precise to one decimal place

-A successful response will return a JSON array of any items created or updated while handling the request.
-These may come in any order and will include the item requested, the aggregate list item, and, if `unit_weight` is given in the request, any other items with the same description belonging to the same game that have had their `unit_weight` changed.
+A successful response will return a JSON array of all shopping lists for the game to which the created or updated list item ultimately belongs, including all the list items on each list.

 ### Example Request